About the Responsible Leather Round Table (RLRT)

 To make this happen, Textile Exchange has pulled together over 350 stakeholders from all parts of the industry, including brands, farmers, and suppliers, as well as NGOs, international organizations and special interest groups.
 We have now established the Responsible Leather Round Table (RLRT), a platform where everyone can participate, share information and drive the development of an assessment tool for the leather industry.

-The Responsible Leather Assessment (RLA) tool, which is being developed through our International Working Group (RLA IWG), will establish a benchmark of agreed-upon best practices.
+The Responsible Leather program and toolkit, which are being developed through our International Working Group (RL IWG), will establish a benchmark of agreed-upon best practices.
 It will be a framework to identify and give visibility to existing standards, programs and tools that brands can use for their sourcing.
 Most importantly, it will give everyone the ability to clearly and effectively communicate about their actions.

 Learn more below: